The Heaven & Earth Grocery Store Book Club Questions and Discussion Guide

 We’ve listing three suggestions below, but if you’re hungry for more, we also have a whole article with yet more books similar to The Heaven & Earth Grocery Store.

 If you want to read more books with primarily African American characters try: The Revisioners, Girl, Woman, Other, Such a Fun Age, or Hang the Moon.
+And for more on civil rights, try The First Ladies.

 The Nickel Boys book cover.